Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 A `400` is returned if one or more of the block ID strings are invalid.

+A `400` is returned if a value given from `fromY` is not an int or is outside the build limits of the level.

 ## Example

 After having set the build area in game with `/setbuildarea ~ ~ ~ ~10 ~10 ~10`, requesting heightmap data that ignores various "soft" soil and water can be done with the following request body: